What is this for?

 How is it calculated

 This score is then normalised for the age of the student and the intended age of the materials.
-Scores are amalgamated for each subject (English, maths, science)
+Scores are amalgamated for each subject (English, maths and science)

 Students are placed into one of six bands to show where they are relative to other students on the CENTURY platform.

 We also provide a confidence measure against which to consider this metric.
-Two factors feed this:
+Two factors feed into this:

 1) The number of nuggets a student has studied in that subject.
-If they have completed a large number of nuggets we would be more confident in this metrics
+If they have completed a large number of nuggets we would be more confident in this metric.

 2) The number of times those nuggets have been completed by other students.
-The more they have been done by others, the more confident we can be of the relative difficulty of that nugget
+The more they have been completed by others, the more confident we can be of the relative difficulty of that nugget.

 How do I access this?

-Currently this metric is being produced on a periodic basis by the data science team and will be shared with you via your account manager.
-We are looking at ways to make this available on a regular basis or in the platform.
+Currently, this metric is being produced on a periodic basis by the data science team and shared with you via your account manager.
+We are looking at ways to make this available on a regular basis or on the platform.

 What can I use this for?

-Alongside this information you will also see the student’s average score for that subject and number of nugget attempts.
-These may vary slightly from what is visible in the Leadership Dashboard as this metric does not include diagnostics and includes nuggets from courses from which students may no longer be assigned.
-This analysis takes into account usage this academic year until 30th April.
+Alongside this information, you will find the student’s average score for that subject and number of attempted nuggets.
+These may vary slightly from what is visible in the Leadership Dashboard as this metric does not include diagnostics and includes nuggets to courses to which students may no longer be assigned.

 Estimated Year Group

 The estimated year group column is calculated based on the date of birth we have listed for a student on the platform.
 Using this date of birth, a student will be listed as the year group that links with the national curriculum.
-So if a students date of birth is the 30th of September 2010, their estimated year group will be Year 5.
+So if a student's date of birth is the 30th of September 2010, their estimated year group will be Year 6.